 7. Incontinence

-Women with IBS are more likely to experience urinary incontinence (a lack of control over urine output) and overactive bladder (OAB).
-This can result in more frequent, urgent urination, painful urination, and/or an urge to urinate throughout the night.
+Women with IBS are more likely to experience urinary incontinence and overactive bladder (OAB).

-Chronic constipation, straining during bowel movements, or diarrhea may cause pelvic organ prolapse (POP).
-POP occurs when the muscles and tissues supporting the pelvic organs weaken.
-This can cause those organs — the uterus, bladder, or rectum — to drop or fall out of place.
+Straining during bowel movements may cause a weakening of the muscles and tissues supporting the pelvic organs.
+Over time, this means those organs — the uterus, bladder, or rectum — may drop or fall out of place.

-Women are more at risk for the condition as it can also happen following difficult pregnancies and labor, or due to lower estrogen levels after menopause.
+Women are more at risk for POP, as it can also happen following difficult pregnancies and labor or due to lower estrogen levels after menopause.

 9. Pain During Intercourse